 The Issaquah Ski and Snowboard School uses the Snow Sports Northwest (SSNW) lodge, which is located just east (on the mountain) from Ski Patrol.

 Every student must have a lift ticket on the mountain and must have their daily pass/season pass at the bus each morning.
 We are unable to pick up passes at the mountain for students.
 Season passes are strongly encouraged as they provide an economic and convenient option.

 The buses will be open from 12:15 pm to 1:00 pm for lunch.
 Most students pack a lunch and eat on the bus.
 The ski area has a restaurant for purchasing and eating lunch, but the area is not accessible to beginners.

-The Ski School may postpone sessions due to weather conditions or road closure; this is a rare occasion.
-E-mail, if addresses were provided, will be sent on Friday evening if
+The School may postpone sessions due to weather conditions or road closure; this is a rare occasion.